Setting a quit date can be a pivotal piece in the quitting game. But don't take it from us, take it from someone who quit for good!

 I am in my late 20's, however I started to feel horribly old because of my smoking habit!
 I used to run first thing in the morning and always loved how running made me feel like, but with smoking that habit got diminished and replaced by coffee and cigarettes.

-I can't stress enough how dissatisfied I was with it, so I tried a couple of smoking aid products.
-Patches, gums and cold turkey of course.
-Patches worked but they did not affect me as Champix!
-I've been taking champix for two weeks now, however I am so satisfied with the results!
+I can't stress enough how dissatisfied I was with it, so I tried a couple of stop smoking aids.
+Nicotine patches, gums and cold turkey of course.
+Patches worked but they didn't help as much as prescribed tablets!
+I've been taking prescribed stop smoking - which I got after talking with my doctor - for two weeks now, and I am so satisfied with the results!

 I did quit two days earlier than my actual quitting date.
 I just lost the urge to smoke, didn't feel the nicotine effect in my body and I noticed that I was just not enjoying it anymore.
 Smoking was a habit to me more than an addiction, so this time round I am picking up habits to replace the emotional ones of holding a cigarette and taking puffs, which is something I didn't do before.
 It's working though!
-I've been busying my self mostly, I'm so happy my dad told me about this product.
+I've been busying my self mostly, I'm so happy my dad told me about this option.
 He quit smoking after 30 years.
-I am getting this product for my brother as well!

 Click here to submit your story.